jonathantsang/jonathantsang.github.io2/blog/learning/tau3.md

 finished: true
 ---

 **note:** I made these back in 2017.
-I am going back in 2020 to update info/misinformation.
+I am going back in 2020 to update info.
 These are just guidelines, be sure to ask your academic advisors for concrete advice.

 ## Side Projects?
 I think side projects are one of the most misunderstood and overrated aspects of job searching.
 I asked people what they thought was the key to being successful and tons of people said **side projects**.
 There is an obvious correlation from side projects to job offers, but it's widely believed to be a causative relationship.